 Calvin University is a top-ranked liberal arts institution that equips students to think deeply, to act justly, and to live wholeheartedly as Christ’s agents of renewal in the world.
 Approximately 3,600 Calvin students study the liberal arts and select from a broad range of majors and professional programs.
 The university is located in Grand Rapids, Michigan, in a thriving metropolitan region of approximately one million people situated equidistant from Chicago and Detroit.

 Education and Experience

 Faculty members are expected to demonstrate excellent teaching ability and a track record of (or strong potential for) scholarly work.
 Several specialty areas of nursing expertise will be considered.
 Successful candidates will have either a PhD or DNP in nursing.

 1. Commitment to the Christian faith.

 2. Commitment to the integration of one’s faith with learning, particularly in one’s area of expertise as well as in student development.

-3. Commitment to the educational mission of Calvin College as a Christian liberal arts college in the Reformed tradition, affiliated with the Christian Reformed Church.
+3. Commitment to the educational mission of Calvin University as a Christian liberal arts institution in the Reformed tradition, affiliated with the Christian Reformed Church.
 See Educating for Shalom.

 Demonstrated awareness of and commitment to establishing relationships and positive